-Meanwhile we have set aside R 3million to contribute towards the town expansion project in relation to land to be made available by Mabunda Traditional Council.
-Equally we are pleased to announce that township establishment process at Siyandhani village is set to begin earnestly.
+Meanwhile we have set aside R3million to contribute towards the town expansion project in relation to land to be made available by Mabunda Traditional Council.
+Equally we are pleased to announce that township establishment process at Siyandhani village is set to begin.
 We will also ensure that sites are demarcated for residential purposes at various villages.
-This in light of the fact that the municipality have a serious backlog in as far as sites demarcation is concerned.